dbdespot/pysewer/README.md

 ## Documentation
 The documentation can be found [here](https://despot.pages.ufz.de/pysewer).

+An example of how to use pysewer for generating a sewer network layout can be found here: [example_sewer_network_generation](notebooks/example_sewer_network_generation.ipynb).

 ## Installation